ironArray/Caterva2/doc/tutorials/web-client.md

 Viewing metadata #TODO update
 ```

-Clicking on "Download" will allow you to save the whole dataset to your computer.
 Depending on the dataset, you will also get "View" or "Display" tabs next to the "Metadata" tab that we just saw.
 Click on the "View" tab to see values in the dataset as a table where you can limit ranges in each dimension and select type fields.

 ```{figure} images/web-view.png
 ---